 There is also a real need for community development in this part of the world.
 Whilst many areas are thriving economically, many townships are struggling to keep up with the rest of the country.
 English language skills are greatly sought after by employers.
 You can help by teaching English and other subjects in township schools.

-Whether on a gap year, career break or holiday with a difference, South Africa is a fantastic destination.
-Its friendly feel, ease of travel and the common English language make it a popular place for the beginner traveller, as well as more experienced explorers wanting to get further off the beaten track.
+If you are taking a gap year, South Africa is ranked in the top 5 gap year destinations.
+The country attracts volunteers from all walks of life including families, retirees, career breakers and students.
+South Africa’s friendly feel, ease of travel and the common English language make it a popular place for the beginner traveller, as well as more experienced explorers wanting to get further off the beaten track.